|

 relationship with it how to live in a good way upon the

 Earth; to live gently, lucidly, perceptively.
-She is
+It is

 subtle, and teaches a subtlety of perception, a subtlety